searchlight/icinga-operator/docs/tutorials/notifiers.md

 > New to Searchlight?
 Please start [here](/docs/tutorials/README.md).

 # Supported Notifiers
-Searchlight can send notifications via Email, SMS or Chat for various operations using [appscode/go-notify](https://github.com/appscode/go-notify) library.
+Searchlight can send notifications via Email, SMS or Chat for alerts using [appscode/go-notify](https://github.com/appscode/go-notify) library.
 To connect to these services, you need to create a Secret with the appropriate keys.
-Then pass the secret name to Searchlight by setting `notifierSecretName` field in Searchlight cluster config.
+Then pass the secret name to Searchlight by setting `spec.notifierSecretName` field in ClusterAlert/NodeAlert/PodAlert objects.
+This Secret must exist in the same namespace where the Alert object exists.
+To easily synchronize this Secret across all current and future namespaces of a Kubernetes cluster, you can use [kubed](https://github.com/appscode/kubed/blob/master/docs/tutorials/config-syncer.md).

 ## Hipchat
 To receive chat notifications in Hipchat, create a Secret with the following key: